volueinsight/volue-insight-timeseries/README.md

 # volue-insight-timeseries
-Volue Insight API python library for working with timeseries
+Volue Insight API python library for working with timeseries.

 This library is meant as a simple toolkit for working with data from https://api.volueinsight.com/ (or equivalent services).
 Note that access